Brad Gushue beats Italy to clinch first seed at world curling playdowns

 Gushue will try to complete a perfect run through the round-robin against Norway’s Steffen Walstad on Thursday night.

-Gushue, third Mark Nichols, second Brett Gallant and lead Geoff Walker will have hammer in Friday’s Page playoff 1-2 game on Friday night.
+Gushue, third Mark Nichols, second Brett Gallant and lead Geoff Walker will have hammer in Friday’s Page playoff 1-2 game against Sweden.

-Canada’s opponent will be determined later Thursday.
-Round-robin play will be completed after the evening draw.
+Edin (8-2) dropped a 7-3 decision to American John Shuster in the afternoon draw and closed out his round-robin against Dutch skip Jaap Van Dorp in the late game.

-Edin, who has clinched a playoff spot at 8-1, was scheduled to play two games later Thursday.
-Switzerland’s Peter de Cruz (8-2) and American John Shuster (7-3) clinched playoff spots with morning victories.
+Third-seeded Swiss skip Peter de Cruz (8-3) will play Shuster (8-3) in the Page 3-4 game on Saturday.

 “Those guys are capable of curling 95 per cent games,” Gushue told reporters after the morning draw.
 “So even if we have control of the ice, even if we continue to play the way we’re playing, someone could still play better.